-3.3.1.4.2 Proposed Measures Recommended by Agencies or Other Relicensing Participants That Were Not Adopted by YCWA
+3.3.1.4 Proposed Measures Recommended by Agencies or Other Relicensing Participants in Comments on DLA That Were Not Adopted by YCWA

 As described in Appendix E1, nine comment letters were filed with FERC regarding YCWA's DLA.
 YCWA reviewed each letter and, with regards to Geology and Soils, identified seven individual proposals to modify a YCWA proposed Condition measure or add a new measure.
-Two were adopted with modification and five were not adopted.
-Provided below is YCWA's rationale for proposals not adopted, or adopted with modification.
-The proposals have been organized by subject to facilitate replies.
+Each of the comments is discussed below.